 As well as looking great, having light-strips mounted in the kitchen in places such as under above, and inside cupboards or cabinets, can really make a statement in your home.

 The kitchen is usually a feature of your house, so why not fill it with light.
 As the Hue light strip plus is low profile you can mount it virtually anywhere with the supplied 3m backing tape.
-Cut it to length, stick it on and plug it in.
+Cut it to length, stick it on, and plug it in.
 Easy

 We have our Hue plus led lights coupled with a few motion sensors to help automate our lights during the night.

-It’s so great to walk into the kitchen in the middle of the night and only have the accent lighting come on at a nice blue or red color which is easy on your eyes.
+It’s so great to walk into the kitchen in the middle of the night and only have the accent lighting come on in a nice blue or red color which is easy on your eyes.

-Bedroom under bed accent lighting.
+Bedroom under-bed accent lighting.

-This setup enables us to turn off the room lights and get into bed, still with some nice coloured accent lighting.
+This setup enables us to turn off the room lights and get into bed, still with some nice colored accent lighting.
 When we get up during the night the light strip will automatically turn on again.

 Philips Hue Stair lighting using Gen 1.

 One of our more popular projects was the DIY stair light-strip Install.
 One of the reasons I wanted to share this project, was due to the fact we used a generation 1 hue light strip controller and spliced it with a 5050 generic 60 LED per meter light strip.
-(Quite a mouthful) You can read all out how we did this in the DIY strip-light project here
+(Quite a mouthful) You can read all about how we did this in the DIY strip-light project here

 It’s a project that made our stairs safer, as you didn’t need to go up and down in the dark.
 Coupled with a motion sensor you have a full automatic lighting system for your stairs.
-This is a simple easy cheap retrofit, that is now even simpler by using the Hue gen 2 light strip.
+This is a simple easy cheap retrofit, that is now even simpler by using the Hue Gen 2 light strip.